pieforproviders/pieforproviders/docs/narrative_data_model.md

 # Pie for Providers Data Model Narrative

+## Purpose

+The purpose of this document is to bridge the gap between the data model and real world usage/domain knowledge for engineers.

+## Users

 The most likely user for Pie for Providers in the MVP phase is a *Shared Service Alliance* staff member who is supporting *Family Childcare Providers* in billing and subsidy eligibility.
 This document is meant to describe the connection between user domain knowledge/experience/interaction and the data model.
 All **Capitalized and Bolded** terms are table-backed models in the Rails application.
 There will be some notation on whether or not behavior is currently implemented or needs to be designed/decided, as of 10/20/2020.

 ## Onboarding and Account Creation